tigera-cs/Calico-Enterprise-Networking-Training-FR/3. Cross Node Connectivity/README.md

 ssh control1
 ```

 9. Check the network interface on the node again.
 This time you should see a vxlan interface named `vxlan.calico`.
+The last interface in the following output.

 ```
 ip -c link